GBrachetta/Fattoria/README.md

 The colour palette used include different shades of typically Tuscan colours (also known as Siena colours) plus the addition of a complementary shade of turquoise for active menu items and active social media icons.

+## Fonts

+- The font-family chosen for the titles is Sacramento, a cursive font with an informal and cosy touch.
+- For almost all text, the choice was Lato for its good legibility at light weight.
+- Finally the only occurence of the third font-family, Josefin Slab, was used to underline the slogan "Welcome <strong>to your second home</strong>.

 # Features to implement in the future

 - Fully functional form with captcha (Javascript required)